SAFETAG/SAFETAG/en/exercises/cloud_services/index.md

 * Review formal policies of cloud services in use
 * Search for historical security problems with each provider and their response to it.

+**Expected Outputs**

+* A list of all identified 3rd party / cloud services in use
+* A mapping of what data and metadata and which users have access on which providers

 ##### Materials Needed

 ##### Considerations